-Apart from the question as to whether the fragment of Turkish in (13b) is grammatical at all, the frequency adverb sık sık 'often' is not modifying ölüş in the sense of 'repetitive dying' of (particular) babies14, but should rather be understood as an adverb that pertains to the occurrence 'babies die in this country', namely that 'it frequently occurs that babies die in this country'.
-Most of my informants reject (13b) and suggest that it would become more grammatical if the adverb sık sık 'often' would be 'moved' to the position directly after bu ülkede 'in this country', e.g. Bu ülkede sık sık bebeklerin ölüşü.
+Apart from the question as to whether the fragment of Turkish in 13b is grammatical at all, the frequency adverb sik sik 'often' is not modifying ölüş in the sense of 'repetitive dying' of (particular) babies,13 but should rather be understood as an adverb that pertains to the occurrence 'babies die in this country', namely that 'it frequently occurs that babies die in this country'.
+Most of my informants reject 13b and suggest that it would become more grammatical if the adverb sık sık 'often' were "moved" to the position directly after bu ülkede 'in this country', e.g. Bu ülkede sık sık bebeklerin ölüşü.

-A more fundamental issue, however, is related to the observation that there are apparently two verb forms that make reference to an 'act' as opposed to 'fact': besides verb forms having the suffix $-(y)I_s$ there are forms in -mE that can be used for the same type of reference.
-As we have seen in section 2.1, there are several verb classes of Turkish which are lexically specified (categorised) for the type of verbal complement they can take: some of them can take only complements denoting a fact (signalled by the suffix -DIK), others may only take complements expressing an event (expressed by the suffix -mE), and additionally, there is a considerable large class of verbs that allow for the expression of both morphemes.
+A more fundamental issue, however, is related to the observation that there are apparently two verb forms that make reference to an "act" as opposed to "fact": Besides verb forms having the suffix $-(y)I{\bar{y}}$, there are forms in -mE that can be used for the same type of reference.
+As we have seen in section 2.1., there are several verb classes of Turkish which are lexically specified (categorized) for the type of verbal complement they can take: Some of them can take only complements denoting a fact (signalled by the suffix -DIK), others may only take complements expressing an event (expressed by the suffix -mE), and additionally, there is a considerably large class of verbs that allow for the expression of both morphemes.
 With the exception of the class of 'emotives', they all differentiate between fact or event, depending on the nominalizing suffix being applied.

-Now, given this system in which each verb is categorised for the type of complement, and which thereby allows for a grammatical differentiation between facts and events, isn't it at least remarkable that there seems to exist a third morpheme that expresses an act rather than a fact?
-And in connection with this, we might reformulate the question as: are the forms in -mE and $-(y)I_s$ equivalent or perhaps complementary, that is, are there any verbs that categorise for $-(y)I_s$ but not for -mE?
-In seeking an answer to the latter question, it can be observed that using verbs like hatırla 'remember' and unut 'forget' does not give any clear indication, in terms of entity order, for the type of complement that can be expected, since in principle any type of entity is possible: we may remember or forget facts and events, but also things (referred to by first order entities).
-So both nominalizations in -DIK and -mE as well as other complements may be expected, and thus, the notion as such of categorisation for the type of complement seems in this case not to have any relevance.
+Now, given this system in which each verb is categorized for the type of complement, and which thereby allows for a grammatical differentiation between facts and events, isn't it at least remarkable that there seems to exist a third morpheme that expresses an act rather than a fact?
+And in connection with this, we might reformulate the question as: Are the forms in -mE and -(y)Iş equivalent or perhaps complementary, that is, are there any verbs that categorize for -(y)Iş but not for -mE?
+In seeking an answer to the latter question, we can observe that using verbs like hatırla- 'remember' and unut- 'forget' does not give any clear indication, in terms of entity order, of the type of complement that can be expected, since in principle any type of entity is possible: We may remember or forget facts and events, but also things (referred to by first-order entities).
+So both nominalizations in -DIK and -mE as well as other complements may be expected, and thus, the notion as such of categorization for the type of complement in this case does not seem to have any relevance.

-14 If they could do so they even might be able not to do so, and most probably they wouldn't do so, unless 'die' has another meaning here than what is generally agreed upon.
+13 If they could do so they might even be able not to do so, and most probably they wouldn't do so, unless 'die' has another meaning here than what is generally agreed upon.

 An alternative approach is to reconsider the problem in terms of the question as to whether all three morphemes can be compared with one another on the same (syntactic) level.
-Although this seems to be the case on the basis of (12) and (14), we can simultaneously observe that the only verbs that allow for such an opposition are haturla 'remember' and unut 'forget', as we have commented upon above.
-The full range of possibilities for the expression of an event with unut 'forget' and likewise, with haturla 'remember', are represented in (14) and (15).
+Although this seems to be the case on the basis of 12 and 14, we can simultaneously observe that the only verbs that allow for such an opposition are haturla- 'remember' and unut-'forget', as we have commented upon above.
+The full range of possibilities for the expression of an event with unut- 'forget' and likewise, with haturla- 'remember', is represented in 14 and 15.
 Consider: